zergov/venomq/README.md

 ## Goal
 My goal is to follow the [rabbitmq tutorials](https://www.rabbitmq.com/getstarted.html), and implement as much feature as possible so that all tutorials can be played on the broker.

-I am using the python version of the tutorials, using the amqp [`pika`](https://github.com/pika/pika) client.
+I am using the python version of the tutorials, using the AMQP [`pika`](https://github.com/pika/pika) client.
 You can find the tutorial scripts in the `/examples` folder.

 ## Starting the broker